gvakras/cairo-mrcp/cairo-server/trunk/README.txt

 New Features for Cairo v${project.version}
 --------------------------
-   * SIP support has been added.
-Session initiation is now done with SIP invitation request and response.
-(See specific limitations below.)

-   * The default audio format has been changed from 16Khz to 8Khz sample rate.
-Also the Sphinx configuration has been updated to use the 8kHz voice models.
-This now matches the sampling rate of the codec used for RTP audio data and as a result recognition performance has been much improved.
+	* Adds seperate cairo-sip and cairo-rtp jars that can be shared between servers and clients.
+Adds the cairo-client jar for ease the developmentof mrcpv2 clients.

+	* Adds the ability to handles BYE requests and releases speech resources at the end of sessions.

+	* Adds support fo detecting out of grammar respnses.

+	* Adds support for hotword barge-in mode.

+	* Adds shell scripts for running on Unix

+	* Adds basic support for the SIP Info method (to support SIP based DTMF).

+	* Adds support for the SIP Register method (to support demos using SIP softphones like Xlite)

+	* Improves recognition detection by cofiguring garbace collection and improved endpoint detection and configuring the endpointer.

+	* Improves rtp transmit with JMF workaround to ensure 20ms packet size.

+	* Adds support for pre-recorded prompts

+	* Adds a simple natural language processing to obtain a semantic interpretion of the utterance based on the grammar.

 Limitations for Cairo v${project.version}
 --------------------------

-This second release for the Cairo project addresses a number of limitations found in Cairo v0.1.
+This third release for the Cairo project addresses a number of limitations found in Cairo v0.2.
 This release continues to provide support for speech synthesis and speech recognition functionality using Media Resource Control Protocol Version 2 (MRCPv2) for the control channel between the speech client and the speech resource and Real-time Transport Protocol (RTP) for streaming audio to and from the media sink/source.
-Additionally SIP is now used for session initiation and recognition performance has been improved by using a different voice model.
+More improvements have been made to ecognition performance has been by improving and configuring the endpointer and using a more appropriate garbage collector.

 General limitations of this release: